 - Students are also required to complete an internship in the criminal justice field.

-The Online Mini-Mester: 2 Courses in 7½ Weeks
+The Online Module: 2 Courses in 7½ Weeks

 If you’re deciding between online and on campus programs, you don’t have to choose right away.
-Monroe’s 7½-week Mini-Mester offers students a chance to see what online learning is really like without having to take on a full course load.
-Over the course of a Mini-Mester, you take just 2 classes at a time; and if you want to go on to complete a full 15-week semester, your Mini-Mester credits are fully transferable toward your degree.
+Monroe’s 7½-week module offers students a chance to see what online learning is really like without having to take on a full course load.
+Over the course of a module, you take just 2 classes at a time.
+If you decide then to take a full 15-week semester, you can transition seamlessly.

 Monroe’s CJ degree gives you all the tools you need to be successful.